Qarabağ FK: European record

 Qarabağ playing against Chelsea at Stamford Bridge during the 2017–18 UEFA Champions League.

-The club have participated in 18 editions of the club competitions governed by UEFA, the chief authority for football across Europe.
-These include 7 seasons in the Champions League, 13 seasons in the UEFA Cup and Europa League, two seasons in the Cup Winners' Cup and one seasons in the UEFA Europa Conference League and Intertoto Cup.
+The club has participated in 18 editions of the club competitions governed by UEFA, the chief authority for football across Europe.
+These include 7 seasons in the Champions League, 13 seasons in the UEFA Cup and Europa League, two seasons in the Cup Winners' Cup and one season in the UEFA Europa Conference League and Intertoto Cup.
 Qarabağ has played six times in the Europa League after qualifying via the Champions League.
-Counting all of the 134 games the side have played in UEFA competitions since their first entry into the Cup Winners' Cup in the 1996–97 season, the team's record stands at 48 wins, 35 draws and 51 defeats.
+Counting all the 134 games the side has played in UEFA competitions since their first entry into the Cup Winners' Cup in the 1996–97 season, the team's record stands at 48 wins, 35 draws, and 51 defeats.